QualityWorksCG/qualityworks-full-stack-testing/README.md

         Frontend Tests - npm run test:frontend

 * Run tests and see reports on [qualitywatcher.io](http://qualitywatcher.io/) dashboard
-    * See [qualitywatcher](https://github.com/QualityWorksCG/qualitywatcher) node mdoule for setup
+    * See [qualitywatcher](https://github.com/QualityWorksCG/qualitywatcher) node module for setup

     _If you need to see these results on your own qualitywatcher.io dashboard, please fork this